Peace Love RVA

 We wanted to create a time and place for yoga studios, students, teachers, and newcomers to gather and experience a community united in this peaceful and authentic practice.
 To honor our practice and our community, all local teachers and musicians donate their time and services.

-Join us at Maymont Park on Saturday, June 2nd, from 10am-4pm for a day of music, vegetarian food, local merchants, and classes led by some of Richmond's finest yoga instructors.
+Join us at Maymont Farm on Saturday, June 2nd, from 10am-4pm for a day of music, vegetarian food, local merchants, and classes led by some of Richmond's finest yoga instructors.

 We can lift up our community and unify our message.
 Peace.
 Love.
 RVA.